Sitka, Alaska: Alaska Native Brotherhood, Alaska Native Sisterhood

 The Alaska Native Brotherhood was founded in Sitka in 1912 to address racism against Alaska Native people in Alaska.
 By 1914, the organization had constructed the Alaska Native Brotherhood Hall on Katlian Street, which was named after a Tlingit war chief in the early period of Russian colonization.

 World War II

 In 1937, the United States Navy established the first seaplane base in Alaska on Japonski Island, across the Sitka Channel from the town.
 In 1941, construction began on Fort Ray, an army garrison to protect the naval air station.
-Both the army and navy remained in Sitka until the end of WWII, when the army base was put into caretaker status.
+Both the navy and army remained in Sitka until the end of WWII, when the army base was put into caretaker status.
 The naval station in Sitka was deactivated in June 1944.
 A shore boat system was then established to transfer the approximately 1,000 passengers a day until the O'Connell Bridge was built in 1972.